All of our content is written by humans, not robots. Learn More

 A DPI firewall, on the other hand, is one of the most thorough types of firewall, but it focuses mostly on the contents of data packets rather than the context.

-DPI firewalls deconstructs data packets to check their contents.
+DPI firewalls deconstruct data packets to check their contents.
 They make sure that the data is formed correctly and that it doesn’t contain any malicious code.
 It’s the equivalent of opening a package and inspecting what’s inside before accepting it.

 Are DPI firewalls better than SPI firewalls?
 The answer is not a simple yes or no.